The following are answers to some of the frequently asked questions regarding the Sigafoos Series™ shoes.

 A. The adhesive set time depends on the ambient temperature.
 In general there is a 3-5 minute working time with the adhesive at 70°F. Higher

 temperatures shorten the working time and lower temperatures extend the working time.
 We supply the adhesive in a sealed foil pack with two inner bi-component poly packs to allow long shelf life and ease heating and cooling to vary working times.

 A. You can purchase a Sigafoos Series I™ shoe kit with or without the adhesives.
-We can also supply colored pigments to add to the adhesive.
+We can also supply black pigments to add to the adhesive.

 Q. What is in the Series I shoe kit?

 A. The Sigafoos Series I™ shoe kit contains a pair of shoes pre-assembled with our rim-pad & fabric-cuff assembly, 2 pair of rubber gloves, 2 mixing cups, 4 wooden blades, a roll of cohesive bandage for use as a leg-wrap, an 80 foot roll of stretch wrap and an instruction brochure.

 Q. How long do the shoes last?